apache/mesos/docs/mesos-provisioner.md

 https://github.com/docker/docker/blob/master/image/spec/v1.md

 Docker image provider supports two different methods of finding and pulling images: local and registry.
-The `docker_puller` agent flag allows the slave to choose between these methods.
+The `docker_registry` agent flag allows the slave to choose between these methods based on the URL scheme.

-Local puller finds docker images based on image name and tag in the host filesystem, in the directory configured by `docker_local_archives_dir`.
+By specifying a URL in `docker_registry` agent flag pointing to a local directory (file:///tmp/mesos/images/docker), the provisioner will use the Local puller to find docker images based on image name and tag in the host filesystem.

-Registry puller finds and downloads images by contacting Docker registry, and by default contacts server configured by `docker_registry` and `docker_registry_port` agent flag when no custom registry is specified.
+If the URL configured in `docker_registry` isn't pointing to a local directory, it will be assumed to be a registry referring to a Docker registry.
+The Registry puller will find and download images by contacting Docker registry with the configured URL when no custom registry is specified.

 Note that to run the Registry puller Mesos agent must be running with SSL enabled.